 However, above all else, the over-arching aim for our Geography Curriculum is to inspire within our learners a curiosity about, and fascination with, the world and its people which will remain with them for the rest of their lives.

 At Fishtoft Academy our Geography Curriculum is informed by and aligned with the National Curriculum (2014).
-Our teachers plan coherent and progressive sequences of learning using the Academy’s knowledge and progression ladders and the support materials relating to different aspects of Geography produced by the Geographical Association.
+Our teachers plan coherent and progressive sequences of learning using the academy’s knowledge and progression ladders and the support materials relating to different aspects of Geography produced by the Geographical Association.

 We teach geography through themed, cross-curricular units of work to enable our learners to see ideas and concepts within a context and make links with other subject areas.
 This is important as our learners do not see separate subjects in their questioning about the world.
-Geography is highly interlinked with History and Science and it is important for us to build upon those links.
+Geography is highly interlinked with History and Science, and it is important for us to build upon those links.
 However, when our teachers, teach a geographical concept or skill, they explicitly state that the children are learning geography.
 Places for study in Geography have also been chosen to make sensible and productive links with the wider curriculum.

 Along with History and Science, I.T. also plays an important role in our Geography curriculum, with Digimaps (an online mapping tool) being used across both Key Stages to support children in developing their map skills.
 Our English teaching is also often linked to our cross-curricular learning in order that our learners can develop a deeper understanding by applying and recalling their geographical knowledge in a different context (further contextual learning).

 The curriculum content has been arranged in such a way as to ensure that it is most appropriate for the developmental age of our learners.
 With this in mind, our youngest learners learn about their immediate surroundings and as the children’s capacity to take on wider knowledge develops, they study places further afield and in greater depth.
-For example, our youngest learners make simple comparisons, such as, between hot and cold places, whilst older learners make more detailed comparisons including contrasting areas.
-Our oldest learners are also provided with opportunities to explore, discuss and evaluate more widely the impact of geographical events on humans and the environment and vice versa.

 The main components of study will include: